ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

                Referrer-Policy: no-referrer

                [TEEP message here]

+   where the TEEP/HTTP Server fills in an implementation-specific value in the Server header.

 8. Back on the TEEP Agent side, the TEEP/HTTP Client gets the HTTP response, extracts the TEEP message and pass it up to the TEEP implementation.